Every Artist Has Three Communities – they are separate from one another.

 If you are a Gmail user install Canned Responses and make this a template:

 (Start with something personal that connects you to this person here)

-Would it be okay if I added you to my monthly newsletter list? (next explain the WIIFM – What’s In It For Me – to your potential reader- so they feel compelled to sign up!)
+Would it be okay if I added you to my monthly newsletter list? (next, explain the WIIFM – What’s In It For Me – to your potential readers- so they feel compelled to sign up!)